Bowron Lakes

 The Bowron Lakes Canoe tour is operated by our sister company, Sea to Sky Expeditions.
 This is our typical itinerary for this tour.
 Because we are travelling in wilderness, itineraries can change.
 There are many factors that can affect how a tour actually runs.
 We confirm pickup times by phone, email or SMS at least 12 hours before.

-Plan on being at at the meeting point at least one day before the start date of your trip, by 6:00 pm.
-If you are making your own way to the meeting point, you need to be there by late afternoon.
-Your guide will contact you before Day 0 to answer last minute questions and arrange a pick-up time, if needed.
+Plan on being at at the meeting point at least one day before (Day ZERO) the start date of your trip, by 6:00 pm.

 We will attend an 9:00 am orientation at the park registration center.
 This is a requirement of the park.
 You’ll be wondering whether this is indeed a canoeing expedition as the two longest portages along the circuit are today.
 The portages are made easier by the use of specially designed carts that allow canoes and some group equipment to be wheeled between lakes.
 Personal Equipment must be carried in the Dry Packs we provide.